plausible/website/_articles/what-is-audience-segmentation-and-how-to-use-plausible-for-an-in-depth-analysis.md

 ### For segmenting based on site interactions: track custom events

-Another powerful way to segment your audience is by setting up custom events.
+Another powerful way to segment audience is by setting up custom events.
 With events, you can track specific actions visitors take on your site, such as signing up for a newsletter, clicking a call-to-action button, or downloading an ebook.

 By capturing site interactions, you can identify different audience segments based on their behavior.